Planning & building control

 The city has 36 conservation areas covering about 9% of the city area and protecting some 19,000 properties.

-You can check if your property is in a conservation area using the city council’s My Neighbourhood search facility.
+also check if your property is in a conservation area by using our postcode lookup.

 There are national planning controls if your property is in a conservation area and guidance on these rules can be found on the Planning Portal.